 As said earlier, getting a firearm licence has never been automatic; you must meet the conditions.
 Therefore, as stipulated by the government of South Africa, the following are the steps that you need to take when you want to start your firearm licence application.

 READ ALSO: Crime in South Africa: rate and statistics

 1. Get trained from an accredited institution

-Before you can ever be considered for a licence, the first thing that you are expected to do is to go through a certain training.
+Before you can ever be considered for a licence, the first thing that you are expected to do is to go through certain training.
 In training, you will be taught how to handle a gun and the conditions under which you are permitted to use the weapon.
-However, you need to bear in mind that your training must be from a government accredited institution, and once you finish the training, you will be given a training proficiency certificate for further processing.
+However, you need to bear in mind that your training must be from a government-accredited institution, and once you finish the training, you will be given a training proficiency certificate for further processing.
 The certificate also serves as proof that you have actually gotten the requisite knowledge in handling a gun.

 2. Apply for a competency certificate

 In the furtherance of your application process, you will need a competency certificate.
 To get that, you need to complete the SAPS 517 application form and submit it to the Designated Firearms Officer (DFO) at any of the police stations that are close to you.
 However, before you can apply for this certificate, you must meet these criteria: